HS+ and GED® FAQs

 General Educational Development (GED®) Tests

-The General Educational Development, or GED® tests are a series of four tests (Language Arts, Science, Social Studies, and Math reasoning) designed to measure your skills and knowledge in that area to determine if you possess high school graduate-equivalent skills.
+The GED® tests are a series of four tests (Language Arts, Science, Social Studies, and Math reasoning) designed to measure your skills and knowledge in that area to determine if you possess high school graduate-equivalent skills.
 If you take all four tests and pass each test with a score of 145 or higher, you will receive a certificate of general educational equivalency that in most cases is equivalent to a high school diploma.

 No. You may schedule and take any or all of your GED® tests without taking any preparatory classes.